DiscountingCashFlows/readthedocs/docs/source/functions.rst

  * ``key`` - This is the historic data series key that you'll want to fill the chart with (for historic revenues use key 'revenue')

  * ``measure`` - Has 3 options: 'M', 'K' or left blank.
   Use 'M' when you want to format the numbers to millions (divide by 1,000,000).
-Use 'K'when you want to format the numbers to thosands (divide by 1,000) or leave blank when you don't want any number formatting.
+  Use 'K'when you want to format the numbers to thosands (divide by 1,000).
+  Leave blank when you don't want any number formatting.

+Example:

 .. code-block:: javascript